Las Meninas: Interpretation

 Is just a dream, and even dreams are dreams.

 Detail showing the red cross of the Order of Santiago painted on the breast of Velázquez.
 Presumably this detail was added at a later date, as the painter was admitted to the order by the king's decree on 28 November 1659.

 Jon Manchip White notes that the painting can be seen as a résumé of the whole of Velázquez's life and career, as well as a summary of his art to that point.
 He placed his only confirmed self-portrait in a room in the royal palace surrounded by an assembly of royalty, courtiers, and fine objects that represent his life at court.
 The art historian Svetlana Alpers suggests that, by portraying the artist at work in the company of royalty and nobility, Velázquez was claiming high status for both the artist and his art, and in particular to propose that painting is a liberal rather than a mechanical art.
 This distinction was a point of controversy at the time.
 It would have been significant to Velázquez, since the rules of the Order of Santiago excluded those whose occupations were mechanical.
 Kahr asserts that this was the best way for Velázquez to show that he was "neither a craftsman or a tradesman, but an official of the court".
 Furthermore, this was a way to prove himself worthy of acceptance by the royal family.

-Michel Foucault devoted the opening chapter of The Order of Things (1966) to an analysis of Las Meninas.
+Michel Foucault devoted the opening chapter of The Order of Things (1996) to an analysis of Las Meninas.
 Foucault describes the painting in meticulous detail, but in a language that is "neither prescribed by, nor filtered through the various texts of art-historical investigation".
 Foucault viewed the painting without regard to the subject matter, nor to the artist's biography, technical ability, sources and influences, social context, or relationship with his patrons.
-Instead he analyzes its conscious artifice, highlighting the complex network of visual relationships between painter, subject-model, and viewer:
+Instead, he analyses its conscious artifice, highlighting the complex network of visual relationships between painter, subject-model, and viewer:

 We are looking at a picture in which the painter is in turn looking out at us.
 A mere confrontation, eyes catching one another's glance, direct looks superimposing themselves upon one another as they cross.
 And yet this slender line of reciprocal visibility embraces a whole complex network of uncertainties, exchanges, and feints.
 The painter is turning his eyes towards us only in so far as we happen to occupy the same position as his subject.

 For Foucault, Las Meninas illustrates the first signs of a new episteme, or way of thinking.
 It represents a midpoint between what he sees as the two "great discontinuities" in European thought, the classical and the modern: "Perhaps there exists, in this painting by Velázquez, the representation as it were of Classical representation, and the definition of the space it opens up to us ... representation, freed finally from the relation that was impeding it, can offer itself as representation in its pure form."